 10. Union Council-Union Directorate Meeting

-A joint meeting of Union Council and Union Directorate shall be held in the fall semester.
+Union Directorate shall be invited to a fall Union Council meeting..

 11. Director's Duties

 The Director shall be the staff officer generally responsible for the operations of the Wisconsin Union.
 The Director shall be employed by the Board of Regents, which shall take into consideration the recommendations of the Union Council and the President.